koteswararao85/pulsar/README.md

+Make the enclosing method "static" or remove this set.
+Define a constant instead of duplicating this literal "ADF URL : {}" 4 times.

+Make the enclosing method "static" or remove this set.

+Refactor this method to reduce its Cognitive Complexity from 17 to the 15 allowed.

+Define a constant instead of duplicating this literal "Getting Token from Auth provider" 6 times.
+Adaptability
+Maintainability

+4

+Define a constant instead of duplicating this literal "Oauth Token is empty" 6 times.

+Define a constant instead of duplicating this literal "Oauth Token retrieved" 6 times.
+Define a constant instead of duplicating this literal "Authorization" 6 times.

+Define a constant instead of duplicating this literal "Bearer " 6 times.
+Refactor this method to reduce its Cognitive Complexity from 22 to the 15 allowed.

 "addFilePrcsTrackCorrId's" @Transactional requirement is incompatible with the one for this method "handleDuplicateFilePrcsTrack's" @Transactional requirement is incompatible with the one for this method.